 - Other Fun Things to Add: If you'd like to add some fresh flavors to this corn dip, 2 tablespoons of chopped cilantro, green onions, or diced tomatoes (fresh) would be delicious stirred into the dip before it bakes.

 The hardest part is stirring everything together since the mixture is cold if you use frozen corn.
 Use your muscles!
 Press the cream cheese into the corn and other ingredients to blend it all together.
 It will feel weird mixing frozen corn but will be worth it, I promise.

 (also, if the corn is thawed that's totally fine too, makes no difference either way)

 When the ingredients are combined, press the mixture into a baking dish.
 A pie plate, 8x8 square, or similar 2-3 qt dish is the perfect size.

-The key here is to let this rest for about 5 minutes, maybe a touch longer, once you take the dip out of the oven.
-This lets the cheeses solidify just a little bit so they'll be creamy but not runny and also not burn your tongue to bits, which is a terrible feeling.
+- The key here is to let this rest for about 5 minutes, maybe a touch longer, once you take the dip out of the oven.
+This lets the cheeses solidify just a little bit so the dip will be creamy but not runny and also not burn your tongue to bits, which is a terrible feeling.

 Make Ahead and Storage Tips

-I serve this with Fritos Scoops because there's something about a Frito, right?
-Love to hate them and secretly love them at the same time.
-But, any dipper you like works fine.
-The best part about this is that you can make a double batch, freeze half, and have one to throw in the oven for random parties any time you need a quick and easy appetizer.
+The best part about this corn dip recipe is that you can make a double batch, freeze half, and have one to throw in the oven for random parties any time you need a quick and easy appetizer.